prynixdevs/.github/profile/README.md

 # Prynix

-A collaborative team of passionate high school developers exploring the world of technology through hands-on projects and continuous learning.
+A team of passionate high school developers exploring the world of technology through hands-on projects and continuous learning.

 ## About Us